Written by Wendy Karpel Kreitzman Friday, 07 September 2012 00:00

 Fellow state legislator New York State Senator Jack Martins offered his kind words of condolence: “I join numerous other Long Islanders in mourning the loss of May Newburger.
 May was an icon in government here in Nassau County and certainly within the Town of North Hempstead.
 She was also a trailblazer for women everywhere.
 Her dedication on several important issues such as the environment and women’s rights left an indelible mark on many of our communities.
 She will be missed.
 My thoughts and prayers go out to her son Peter and her countless friends.”

-North Hempstead Town Supervisor Jon Kaiman, elected to the position following May Newburger’s long tenure, is a most notable, true protégé.
-Supervisor Kaiman, having visited his friend just days ago, told Anton Newspapers, “May will always be a part of who I am.”
+North Hempstead Town Supervisor Jon Kaiman, a Great Neck resident, elected to the position following May Newburger’s long tenure, is a most notable, true protégé.
+Supervisor Kaiman, having visited his friend just days ago, told the Record, “May will always be a part of who I am.”
 He noted how they were “from different generations” yet “May was my mentor on so many different levels … so much a part of my life.”
 Speaking of May Newburger’s work through the years, the supervisor spoke of her “great legacy” and the “pride and pleasure” she felt in all of the people she “helped move along … she opened the door to others.”
 As for his own years in public life, Supervisor Kaiman said “It was an honor to know May and to work with her,” as he had also worked as a town commissioner during Ms. Newburger’s years as town supervisor.

 North Hempstead Town Councilwoman Lee Seeman told of her close relationship with May Newburger, friends “back to 1955, the Adlai Stevenson campaign.”
 Ms. Seeman said that her dear friend was “my mentor … she was out there with all the important issues before she was ever elected to office.”
-During an emotional conversation, Ms. Seeman told Anton Newspapers how Ms. Newburger was so involved with “issues of the day” such as the Vietnam War and civil rights.
+During an emotional conversation, Ms. Seeman told the Record how Ms. Newburger was so involved with “issues of the day” such as the Vietnam War and civil rights.
 “She was a friend, a neighbor, and we had many disagreements, but May was often so right.”
 For Lee Seeman, she says that she might not have run for her current town council seat were it not for May Newburger: “Go out and run, she told me … and she taught me the meaning of being a friend.”

-May Newburger’s own mayor, Ralph Kreitzman, mayor of the Village of Great Neck, reminisced about his friendship, telling Anton Newspapers: “May was one of my best supporters and one of my best critics.
+May Newburger’s own mayor, Ralph Kreitzman, mayor of the Village of Great Neck, reminisced about his friendship, telling the Record: “May was one of my best supporters and one of my best critics.
 Her advice, often unsolicited and rarely diplomatically offered, was from her head and heart and rarely was wrong.
 Protestations were often but the results also often were the same - the advice was sound and should be followed.
 I am proud she was a resident of my village but more proud of the fact she was my friend.
 May will be missed by all who knew her and the many who did not but whose lives were affected by all she did for us.”
 Mayor Kreitzman also represents the Nassau County Village Officials Association, where he serves as president, and the Great Neck Village Officials Association, where he is vice president.

-May Newburger’s close friend Deena Lesser spoke of the long years of her personal and professional relationships with Ms. Newburger.
+Again, from Great Neck, May Newburger’s close friend Deena Lesser spoke of the long years of her personal and professional relationships with Ms. Newburger.
 She spoke of her friend as “a whirlwind … with remarkable energy and education … she was brilliant, she had great comic timing … she had an endless list of remarkable achievements.”
 With a great deal of pride, Deena Lesser said that May Newburger “had a heart as big as her intellect.”
-Ms. Lesser, currently a commissioner of the Great Neck Water Pollution District and an assistant to the town supervisor (focusing on Project Independence), she also was elected town clerk and served under May Newburger, eventually becoming executive assistant to the supervisor.
+Ms. Lesser, currently a commissioner of the Great Neck Water Pollution District and an assistant to the town supervisor (focusing on Project Independence), also was elected town clerk and served under May Newburger, eventually becoming executive assistant to the supervisor.

 On a very personal level, close friends Mitchell and Helene Beckerman offered heartfelt remembrances.
 Mr. Beckerman, deputy mayor of the Village of Great Neck, stated: “May Newburger was the main reason that I got involved in village government.
 Her love for public service and life was infectious.
 She always challenged me to be better at everything that I did and always kept me grounded.
 Her advice and friendship will be greatly missed.”